CSCfi/Kielipankki-utilities/docs/howto_archive_signed_agreements.md

   - in the contract register of the University of Helsinki.

 ## IDA
-Upload the document under Administration/agreements/shortname ([Go to IDA](https://ida.fairdata.fi/login))
+Upload the document under FIN-CLARIN Administration/agreements/shortname ([Go to IDA](https://ida.fairdata.fi/login))

 After the data is successfully uploaded, you should freeze it.
 For this, press the 'snowflake' button in the user interface of IDA.
 Only the frozen data will be backed up!